richiejp/ltp-executor/README.md

 - expect (Only used for the tests)
 - socat, QEMU, dracut (Only used in the full-stack tests)
 - libasan (disable `-fsanitize=address` if you don't want it)
+- QEMU, dracut and the kernel (For the integration tests)

 Ragel is more rare (although it is in most distros), but the generated parser is distributed with the code so it is only necessary for development.
 The ASAN